 - pinch of red pepper flakes, optional—recommend only using this if using mild Italian sausage, the spicy Italian sausage already has the red pepper flakes

-- 8 ounces dry pasta shape of choice–suggestions: orichetti, rotini, radiatore, mini lasagna noodles–these shapes will allow the elements of the soup to cling to them and will deliver both a nice bite of pasta and soup together–baby, can you stand it!
+- 8 ounces dry pasta shape of choice—suggestions: orichetti, rotini, radiatore, mini lasagna noodles–these shapes will allow the elements of the soup to cling to them and will deliver both a nice bite of pasta and soup together

-- Stir in the tomatoes and tomato sauce.
+- Stir in the tomatoes (with juice) and tomato sauce.

-- Add the chicken stock, water, basil, oregano, parsley, bay leaves, granulated garlic, granulated onion, and sugar (if using), and red pepper flakes (if using).
+- Add the chicken stock, water, basil, oregano, parsley, bay leaves, granulated garlic, granulated onion, sugar (if using) and red pepper flakes (if using).
 Stir together, then bring to a simmer.